ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/index.md

 The ID used can be the customer ID, an ID from a CRM, or the ID of an SSO system or any stable and unique ID that could be assigned to a particular client.

-If the ID is needed by the agent to perform some operations (e.g. searching the customer in a CRM using his ID), the customer ID should also be registered as an extra value in order to be displayed in the RingCentral Engage interface, or you can also [map the UUID directly into an Identity Group Field](./community/#map-the-uuid-to-an-identity-group-field).
+If the ID is needed by the agent to perform some operations (e.g. searching the customer in a CRM using his ID), the customer ID should also be registered as an extra value in order to be displayed in the RingCentral RingCX interface, or you can also [map the UUID directly into an Identity Group Field](./community/#map-the-uuid-to-an-identity-group-field).

 !!! warning
     Since each chat is bound to an identity, identifying a visitor while a chat session is already open will result in the creation of a new chat session.
 So don’t use it if anonymous users are supposed to login as a customer during a chat session.